 Use a business planning model to design, develop, and execute an effective integrated web and social marketing program

 Understand how consumer behavior and consumer response to pricing fit into the formulation of viable marketing strategies

 Market products and services and manage strategic alliances in a business to business environment

 The primary objective of Project Management is to provide a blend of theoretical knowledge and practical skills necessary for the effective management of projects.
 To this end, the course is closely tied to the Project Management Body of Knowledge (PMBOK, as espoused by the Project Management Institute) and consists of seminars on such topics as planning, stakeholder management, human resource management, global/virtual teams, and risk management.
 Prerequisites: Restricted to M.S. in Commerce students

-Digital Strategy & Analytics
+Digital Strategy and Analytics

-Consumer Behavior Research and Pricing Strategy
+Consumer Behavior and Pricing Strategies

 Developing and Managing Innovative New Products